-Note: Section 59 (4) of the 1961 Constitution provides that - may appeal to the Appellate Tribunal within 28 days after the making of the determination or recommendation, or the imposing of the disciplinary action, or within such further time as the President of the Appellate Tribunal may in writing allow.
+Note: Section 59(4) of the 1961 Constitution provides that -

+- the person who brings a charge before the Diocesan Tribunal, if dissatisfied with its determination or recommendation, and - the person against whom the charge is brought, if dissatisfied with the recommendation or the disciplinary action imposed on that recommendation, may appeal to the Appellate Tribunal within 28 days after the making of the determination or recommendation, or the imposing of the disciplinary action, or within such further time as the President of the Appellate Tribunal may in writing allow.
 In the case of disciplinary action comprising the deprivation of or suspension from office, the Archbishop may, on the lodging of the notice of appeal, if he sees fit, intermit the operation of the disciplinary action.